 Software Development has nothing to do with industrial production.
 Waterfall was based on that wrong assumption: a few good minds do the thinking and the rest to type the code.
 The accurate comparison with the production phase is the generation of the executable artifact, an automated task usually made by the CI server.

 Every change made to the code is the creation of a whole new product.
 Software is constantly being redesigned.
 Rethought and redesigned.
-Developers have to maintain a mental map of the system, built over time from continuously working with the code .
+Developers have to maintain a mental map of the system, built over time from continuously working with the code , called tacit knowledge.
 The clearer the map, the better its redesigned.
 Systems with too little redesign have low quality and become hard to understand and maintain, A.K.A. legacy systems.